openagri-eu/irrigation-management/README.md

 <h3> Deploying via docker </h3>

-After installing <code> docker </code> you can run the following commands to run the application:
+After installing <code> docker </code> you can run the following commands to run the application in detached mode:

 ```
 docker build -t irrigation .